nitin42/animate-components/README.md

 * Validate DOM nesting
 * Element type rendering of components using `as` prop
 * Add all the html attributes supported by React along with component props.
+* Render a component in isolation and apply animations on it.

 ## Why ?